-- AUTO: This green LED will be On when the unit is operating in the Automatic control mode. - MANUAL: This green LED will be On when the unit is operating in one of the two manual control modes. - GPI: This green LED will be On when the unit is operating in the Manual GPI control mode.
-The LED will be Off when the unit is in the Manual Front Panel or Automatic control mode. - FRONT PANEL: This green LED will be On when the unit is operating in the Manual Front Panel control mode.
-The LED will be Off when the unit is in the Manual GPI or Automatic control mode. - A: This green LED will be On when the unit is operating in the Manual Front Panel control mode and that Master A is selected.
-The LED will be Off when Master B is selected or the unit is not in the Manual Front Panel control mode. - B: This green LED will be On when the unit is operating in the Manual Front Panel control mode and that Master B is selected.
-The LED will be Off when Master A is selected or the unit is not in the Manual Front Panel control mode. - ACTIVE OUTPUT: These two green LEDs indicate whether Master A or Master B is currently selected.
+- AUTO This green LED will be "On" when the unit is operating in the Automatic control mode. - MANUAL This green LED will be "On" when the unit is operating in one of the two manual control modes. - GPI This green LED will be "On" when the unit is operating in the Manual GPI control mode.
+The LED will be "Off" when the unit is in the Manual Front Panel or Automatic control mode. - Requires factory installed +AUX hardware option on 5700MSC-IP, IP Master Clocks are available at extra cost. - FRONT PANEL This green LED will be "On" when the unit is operating in the Manual Front Panel control mode.
+The LED will be "Off" when the unit is in the Manual GPI or Automatic control mode. - A This green LED will be "On" when the unit is operating in the Manual Front Panel control mode and that Master A is selected.
+The LED will be "Off" when Master B is selected or the unit is not in the Manual Front Panel control mode. - B This green LED will be "On" when the unit is operating in the Manual Front Panel control mode and that Master B is selected.
+The LED will be "Off" when Master A is selected or the unit is not in the Manual Front Panel control mode.

+ACTIVE OUTPUT These two green LEDs indicate whether MasterA or MasterB is currently selected.